Find Your Program

-As we enter the second half of the 2010s, small businesses in America are experiencing exceptional rates of growth.* In fact, this is one of the best times to own a small business.† If you’re a small business owner or are considering starting your own business, the market may be primed to help you reach success.
+Small businesses in America are experiencing exceptional rates of growth.1 In fact, this is one of the best times to own a small business.2 If you’re a small business owner or are considering starting your own business, the market may be primed to help you reach success.
 However, there are still a number of challenges you’ll likely face.
 Before you forge ahead, you should be aware of the issues that could trip you up.
 Here are five of the most common challenges you may encounter.

 Nothing can hold a business back like money problems.
 This is even more true for small businesses.
 While most larger companies have enough cash flow to keep up with payroll and keep the lights on, small businesses are often in a less stable situation.
 If one big client fails to make a payment, your small business may not be able to cover its bills.
 There are plenty of tales of small business owners giving up their own salaries in order to pay their employees and vendors.
 And, sadly, there are plenty more stories of small businesses failing because they ran out of funds.